M4GNV5/PointerScript/README.md

 ##Language

 ###Standard Library
 PointerScript has no standard-library.
-You can use all C libraries using the built-in ffi (importstatement), however there are a couple of useful libraries (networking, regexp, etc.) in [this repo](https://github.com/M4GNV5/PtrsStuff)
+You can use all C libraries using the built-in ffi ([Import statement](LanguageDoc.md#importstatement)), however there are a couple of useful libraries (networking, regexp, lists, maps etc.) in [this repo](https://github.com/M4GNV5/PtrsStuff)

 ###More example code
-There are many examples including usage of Types, Structs, Arrays, Threading and many more in the [examples](examples/) directory of this repository.
+There are examples including the usage of Types, Structs, Arrays, Threading and many more in the [examples](examples/) directory of this repository.
 The most interresting ones are listed here:

 - [pi](examples/pi.ptrs) and [circle](examples/circle.ptrs) Basic mathematic expressions and loops
 - [types](examples/types.ptrs) Using typeof and type<...>